13 Best Things to do in Manuel Antonio, Costa Rica

 Not a US resident?
 Consider Safety Wingbudget friendly travel insurance provider with travel insurance plans for Digital Nomads and travelers from all around the world

-How to Get to Manuel Antonio
+How to Get to Manuel Antonio, Costa Rica

 San Jose to Manuel Antonio

 Manuel Antonio National Park is located about 170 km away from the capital, San Jose.
-From San Jose, Manuel Antonio can be reached by either by bus, by plane or by car.
+From San Jose, Manuel Antonio can be reached either by bus, by plane or by car.

 By bus: There are several direct daily buses leaving San Jose every 2 hours.
 They are comfortable and easy and drop you off at any hotel in the Manuel Antonio area.
 Taking the bus is also the most sustainable and affordable option to get to Manuel Antonio.
 The journey takes about 3-4hrs.